-SecureFiles is designed from the ground up for high performance and scalability.
+Introduced in Oracle Database 11g, SecureFiles was designed from the ground up for high performance and scalability.
 SecureFiles delivers comparable file system-like performance for basic read and write operations.
 The optimized algorithms with SecureFiles make it up to 10x faster than BasicFiles or old LOBs.
 The scalability associated with Oracle SecureFiles goes far beyond what is offered in file systems.
 Organizations can scale-up using large SMP machines or scale-out using Oracle RAC to hundreds of computers while still preserving a single system image.
-Scaling of CPUs and disks can be done independently and transparently.
-With Oracle Database 11g, organizations can store all types of content and scale to store petabytes or exabytes of data.
+With Oracle Database 12c organizations can store all types of content and scale to store petabytes or exabytes of data.

 For more information on SecureFiles performance, refer to this white paper available here .

 Also, a test kit to measure SecureFiles performance is available here.

 SecureFiles is designed to scale for extremely high ingest rates.
 In a lab setup consisting of 4 RAC nodes on Dual core 3.4GHz Xeon servers, 3 EMC CX700 storage arrays and 8 concurrent streams, SecureFiles were able to achieve a sustained throughput of 776MB/s for Reads and 462MB/s for writes.

 With this configuration consisting of off-the-shelf hardware and software, we can ingest upto 38 TB/day using SecureFiles.